AEAOfficial/AEA/README.md

 the steam workshop.
 ## About this bot
-All code is made by the devs of AEA mainly LemonsHQ and Skaarjlord has no rights or permission to redistribute, copy, change, or modify this code.
+All code is made by the devs of AEA mainly LemonsHQ and Skaarjlord has no rights or permission to redistribute, copy, change, or modify this code in any fashion.